Characters of the Marvel Cinematic Universe: A–L: Bill Foster

 Dr. William "Bill" Foster (portrayed by Laurence Fishburne) is a physicist and the former Giant-Man.
 He was Hank Pym's assistant on "Project Goliath" and is Ava Starr's surrogate father after Elihas' death.
 In 2018, Foster teaches quantum physics at UC Berkeley when he encounters his former employer, Scott Lang, and Hope van Dyne.
 When Ava restrains Pym, Lang and Hope, Foster states that he has been working to cure Ava by obtaining quantum energy from the Quantum Realm.
-As Pym knows that Foster's plan will affect Janet van Dyne's rescue, Hope and Pym manage their escape.
-When Lang goes into the Quantum Ralm, Pym talks Foster down and states that he will find a way to help stabilize Ava as Pym's ants see Foster out.
-After Janet is rescued from the realm and gives some of her energy to stabilize Ava, Foster takes Ava away as Pym still vows to find a way to help stabilize Ava for good.
+As Pym knows that Foster's plan will affect Janet van Dyne's rescue, Hope, Lang and Pym manage their escape.
+When Hank goes into the Quantum Realm, Pym talks Foster down and states that he will find a way to help cure Ava as Pym's ants escort Foster out.
+After Janet is rescued from the realm and gives some of her energy to stabilize Ava, Foster takes Ava away as Pym still vows to find a way to help Ava to keep herself stable for good.